 The American Medical Association’s Journal of Ethics has a specific provision on this matter which states that an essential component of improving patient care involves the contributions and support from loved ones.
 This can include family members, close friends, or anyone they hold dear.
 Engaging these people impacts patient well-being to a great extent.

-The concept of patient-centric care has become widespread during modern times.
+The concept of patient-centric care has become widespread in modern times.
 It entails allowing patients and their confidantes to participate in the decision-making process where treatment plans and procedures are finalized.
 This idea focuses on larger life experiences and making them a part of the treatment process to facilitate healing.

 5. Offer emotional support to your patients: